cccbauer/MURFI-user-manual/murfi-setup.md

 Please refer to [MURFI git repo](https://github.com/gablab/murfi2) for additional installation instructions.

-## Running the example using the Singularity container
+## MURFI is currently being used in the following projects: